ervandew/eclim/src/doc/content/vim/java/maven/execute.rst

 - Execute :make.
 - Restore your previous 'makeprg' and 'errorformat' option settings.

-Additionally, if <a href="../../index.html#EclimMakeLCD">g:EclimMakeLCD</a> is enabled (which it is by default), then the execution of maven will be performed from the current buffer's local directory, ensuring that mavens's build file discovery method is performed from the buffer's working directory and not your own.
+Additionally, if :ref:`g:EclimMakeLCD <eclimmakelcd>` is enabled (which it is by default), then the execution of maven will be performed from the current buffer's local directory, ensuring that mavens's build file discovery method is performed from the buffer's working directory and not your own.

 Note that **:Mvn** MUST have this enabled since maven 2.x no longer has support for the ``--find`` option.